UEA Refugee Week

 As we write this, the number of people who are forcibly displaced around the world has reached unprecedented heights and tragically, the unimaginable impacts of war, conflict and persecution are being felt by an ever increasing number of members of our university, local and global communities.

-We look forward to joining with you as we collectively consider what we can do to make “Our Home” a more safe, welcoming and sustainable place for all.
+During this year's refugee week, we collectively considered what we can do to make “Our Home” a more safe, welcoming and sustainable place for all.

 Thoughts from Alliances of Understanding in partnership with University of Sanctuary’s Refugee Week